Skip to main content

 Glare on glossy prints

-Use Google PhotoScan (multi-shot removes glare) or scan with a flatbed.
+Use the Nostalgia scanner's glare burst (a short multi-shot capture fused to remove reflections) or scan with a flatbed; Google PhotoScan's multi-shot mode also works.
 If some glare remains, Nostalgia's Deglare tool can reduce mild to moderate hot spots.
 For heavy glare, rescanning with indirect light is more effective than AI correction.

 Blurry scans